-Automatic Fail-Safe
+Fail-Safe

-The TQi transmitter and receiver are equipped with an automatic fail-safe system that does not require user programming.
-In the event of signal loss or interference, the throttle will return to neutral and the steering will hold its last commanded position.
+Your Traxxas radio system is equipped with a builtin failsafe function that returns the throttle to its last saved neutral position in the event of a signal loss.
+The LED on the transmitter and the receiver will rapidly flash red when the failsafe mode is activated.
 If Fail-Safe activates while you are operating your model, determine the reason for signal loss and resolve the problem before operating your model again.

-THE TRX 3.3 RACING ENGINE
+THE TRX 3.3 RACING ENGINETM